aFuzzyBear/astro-academy/packages/ui-components/astro-component-sanitise-css/README.md

 </html>
 ```

-This would then populate all the relevant `<link rel='stylesheet' href='' type='text/css'>` required in the head of the Layout file.
+This would then populate all the relevant `<link rel='stylesheet' href='' type='text/css' media=''>` required in the head of the Layout file.

 #### Credits